-- 3 If you might want to perform restores at the file level, select the Enable indexing for File Level Recovery option. - 4 If you want to disable ABM for any reason, clear the Enable Active Block Mapping option. - 5 If your environment uses Windows Server 2016 or later, in the Type of backup section, select either Full or Incremental, whichever is applicable. - 6 Click Save, specify a name for the set in the Create New Set dialog box, and click Save.
+- 4 If you might want to perform restores at the file level, select the Enable indexing for File Level Recovery option. - 5 If you want to disable ABM for any reason, clear the Enable Active Block Mapping option. - 6 Click Save, specify a name for the set in the Create New Set dialog box, and click Save.